 Now for Kerri’s option agreement.
 The big distinction to make here is that an offer letter is NOT legally binding.
 We see a lot of companies come to Carta to issue option grants to their employees, and sometimes those options were promised to the employees months ago.
 Until you’ve received and signed an option agreement, you technically don’t own stock options.

 This is what Meetly’s Option Agreement looks like.
 Yours probably looks very similar.
 If you didn’t receive one, you can ask your company and they should be able to provide it.
 If you just joined in the last month or two, it is possible that the board has not approved your options yet, in which case you should receive this shortly after the next board meeting.

 It’s also worth mentioning that if your company is on Carta, you won’t receive a paper version of this document.
 Don’t panic!
 Instead, you checked a box agreeing to the terms when you accepted online.
 You can log into your portfolio to view and print the actual agreement.

 Vesting means that you have to earn your stock options over time.
 Companies do this because they want employees that will stay with them and contribute to the company’s success over many years.
 If they didn’t have vesting, an employee could accept an offer, work at the company for a month, buy a bunch of the company’s stock, and then quit.
 Vesting prevents that.

-It’s really important to not forget about these windows, because your company is not obligated to remind you when you leave — they usually only tell you in your option agreement when you first join.
+It’s really important to not forget about these windows because your company is not obligated to remind you when you leave — they usually only tell you in your option agreement when you first join.

-First, we talked about the two kinds of stock options — ISOs and NSOs.
+We described the two kinds of stock options — ISOs and NSOs.
 Again, ISOs are issued to employees and have tax benefits.

-Second, we learned about Option Agreements: the one document you want to make sure you receive and sign.
+We detailed Option Agreements: the one document you want to make sure you receive and sign.